chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## Pull requests

-All contributions should be submitted as pull re
+All contributions should be submitted as pull requests.

+1.